scharris/ts-react-express-skeleton/README.md

 app in Docker.

 ### Database requirement
-This build does not provide a running instance of the database itself, it assumes you have the connection information required to access an existing database.
-The connection information should be provided via an environment file placed at `server/envs/oracle-dev.env` (not in version control since it must contain secrets).
+This build does not provide an instance of the database itself.
+It assumes you have the connection information required to access an existing database.
+The connection information should be provided via an environment file placed at `server/envs/oracle-dev.env`, which is not in version control since it must contain secrets.
 See `server/envs/.env.template` for a template version of the required file which shows the required environment variables.

-The database should have the schema objects and test data as described in the SQL files `db/create-schema-objects.sql` and `db/create-test-data.sql`, which should be run in that order.
+The database should have the schema objects and test data as described in the SQL files `db/create-schema-objects.sql` and `db/create-test-data.sql`, which should be run in that order when initializing the schema.

 ### Build application Docker image
 ```
-docker build -t reskel-ora .
+docker build -t skel-ora .
 ```
 If an npm install step times out, try running off the FDA VPN, then reconnect before continuing.

 ### Run
 ```
-docker run --name reskel -p 3000:3000 --env-file server/envs/oracle-dev.env reskel-ora
+docker run --name skel -p 3000:3000 --env-file server/envs/oracle-dev.env skel-ora
 ```
 Here we've used the environment file with database connection information as described above.

 ### Stop / remove the container
-This necessary before running the container again.
+This is necessary before the container can be started again.

 ```
-docker rm -vf reskel
+docker rm -vf skel
 ```

 ### Review logs
 ```
-docker logs reskel
+docker logs skel
 ```

 ### Run a shell within the container
 ```
-docker exec -it reskel /bin/bash
+docker exec -it skel /bin/bash
 ```

 ## Building and running without Docker